beego/beedoc/en-US/mvc/controller/logs.md

 ## output file and line number

-Log output not call file by default, if you're expecting output calls file name and line number, set as follows
+Log output does not include call file by default, if you're expecting output calls' file name and line number, set as follows

 	beego.SetLogFuncCall(true)

-true for turn on and false for trun off. default is false.
+Default is false, not to log file names and line numbers.

 ## Example